cdapio/hydrator-plugins/core-plugins/docs/XMLReader-batchsource.md

 **tableName:** Table name to keep track of processed file(s).

+**temporaryFolder** Existing hdfs folder path having read and write access to the current User, required for internal computation of the plugin.
+Default value is /tmp.

 Example
 -------
 This example reads data from folder "/source/xmls/" and emits XML records on the basis of node path